WWBN/AVideo/README.md

 # Create Your Own Broadcast Network With AVideo Platform

 ## AVideo Platform Open-Source Solution enables you to create your own video sharing site.
-Join the AVideo Developer Community and get details, bug fixes and contribute the the continued evolution of AVideo Platform.
+Join the AVideo Developer Community and get platform innovation details, bug fixes, and contribute the continued evolution of AVideo Platform.

 About the re-brand.
-AVideo is a generic term that means absolutely anyting video.
+AVideo is a generic term that means absolutely nothing, or anything video.
 Since it doesn't mean anything the brand simply is identifiable with a Platform that does Audio and Video or simply "A Video Platform".
 AVideo is a registered trademark owned by WWBN (World Wide Broadcast Network, Inc.) and is freely distributable with any AVideo products provided by WWBN, and its permitted use is granted with GNU-GPL, CDDL open source licenses.
 AVideo Platform is distributed as SaaS at <a href="https://avideo.com">AVideo.com</a>, as an <a href="https://platform.avideo.com/AVideo_Enterprise">Enterprise Version</a>, and as an <a href="https://platform.avideo.com/AVideo_OpenSource">AVideo Open-Source Project</a>.

 <a href="https://platform.avideo.com/AVideo_OpenSource#OSAV">Open-Source License can be viewed in this link.</a>

 Along with this re-brand come a slew of value added benefits for all AVideo Platform Clones.
-* Each Avideo Platform clone is considered a broadcast network
+* Each AVideo Platform clone is considered a broadcast network
-* Each network is indexed in our World Wide Broadcast Network Platform System
+* Each broadcast network is indexed in our World Wide Broadcast Network Platform System
-* Each network can use our ad network
+* Each broadcast network can use our ad network
-* Each network can use our Open Systems TV platform (Coming Soon)
+* Each broadcast network can use our Open Systems TV platform (Coming Soon)

-And more to come in 2020
+And more to come in 2020.
+Our mission is to take your video sharing site to "The Next Level" Internet TV.

 ### We highly recommend you keep your AVideo Platform updated to the latest release.
 If you have updated your site to version 8.0, your old plugins will not work, just download them again and you should be fine.